What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 71. Ensure that data-driven working is the norm: before implementing the new architecture, you need to be sure that all layers of the organization are now working largely data-driven.
 Therefore, present the new organization and architecture to a large audience and gather feedback.

-72. Sharpen the previously established vision: update the vision document to include machine learning and present it to management, key stakeholders and the various Product Owners, among others.
+72. Sharpen the previously established vision: update the vision document to include machine learning and present it to management, key stakeholders, and the various Product Owners, among others.

-73. Create a BI roadmap for the next 3 years: in a BI roadmap address all BI needs of the organization (dashboarding, reports, downloads, external reporting, analytics, etc.) for the next few years including Big Data and machine learning applications.
+73. Create a BI roadmap for the next 3 years: in a BI roadmap, address all BI needs of the organization (dashboarding, reports, downloads, external reporting, analytics, etc.) for the next few years including Big Data and machine learning applications.

 74. Present the BI roadmap and request budget: discuss the roadmap with all stakeholders and gather feedback.
-Adjust the roadmap, resolve any disputes.
+Adjust the roadmap, and resolve any disputes.
 Make sure you get sufficient budgets for all items in the BI roadmap.

 75. Migrate the dashboards and reports: you migrate the previously built dashboards and reports into the new data architecture.
 You do this with common sense so that you don’t transfer dashboards and reports that are no longer relevant.

 78. Select a language or tool for machine learning: there are several languages and tools that you can use to start developing machine learning algorithms.
-Consider not only Python and R, but also other libraries and tools such as Scikit Learn, TensorFlow, SAS, etc.
+Consider not only Python and R but also other libraries and tools such as Scikit Learn, TensorFlow, SAS, etc.

-79. Develop a prototype machine learning: just like in the beginning with BI dashboarding (what steps you have already taken!) you need a prototype.
+79. Develop a machine learning prototype : just like in the beginning with BI dashboarding (what steps you have already taken!) you need a prototype.
 This is where you go back to farming.

 80. Name the difference between BI and AI: Business Intelligence is an umbrella term that also includes machine learning and AI.
 With Artificial Intelligence, you automate the analyses that were previously done by humans.
 It also allows you to automate possible decisions.
 Explain this principle to key stakeholders.